onnovalkering/brane/docs/installation.md

 $ sudo usermod -aG docker $USER
 ```

-To install the CLI, download the pre-built binary for your platform from the [releases](https://github.com/onnovalkering/brane/releases) page and place it in a `$PATH` directory, with execute permission.
+To install the <abbr title="Command-Line Interface">CLI</abbr>, download the pre-built binary for your platform from the [releases](https://github.com/onnovalkering/brane/releases) page and place it in a `$PATH` directory, with execute permission.
 It's convenient to use `brane` as the name of the binary:
 ```shell
 $ curl -L github.com/onnovalkering/brane/releases/download/v0.1.0/brane-`uname` -o brane
 $ chmod +x brane && mv brane /usr/local/bin/
 ```

-Alternatively, you can compile and install the CLI from the [source code](https://github.com/onnovalkering/brane/tree/master/brane-cli) using [Cargo](https://doc.rust-lang.org/stable/cargo).
+Alternatively, you can compile and install the <abbr title="Command-Line Interface">CLI</abbr> from the [source code](https://github.com/onnovalkering/brane/tree/master/brane-cli) using [Cargo](https://doc.rust-lang.org/stable/cargo).

-## Instance
+## Backend
-Brane instances are composites of several services, deployable using Docker or Kubernetes.
+The backend can be deployed using Docker or Kubernetes.

 For both deployments, you need a copy of the Brane repository: